-If you run a company in the Netherlands that has a combustion plant (for example a (central-heating) boiler, gas turbine or process furnace) or waste incinerator, or you have one installed, you must abide by rules on air emissions, inspection, measurements and maintenance.
+Do you run a company in the Netherlands that has a combustion plant or waste incinerator?
+Or do you have one installed?
+You must keep to the rules on air emissions, inspections, measurements, and maintenance.

-The Activities Decree (Activiteitenbesluit) lays down the environmental regulations for combustion plants and waste incinerators as well as inspection, soil protection, energy consumption and discharge requirements.
-Since 1 January 2017 medium-sized combustion plants should comply with the Decree's emission standards.
+The Activities Decree (Activiteitenbesluit) lays down the environmental regulations for combustion plants and waste incinerators.
+It also specifies requirements for inspection, soil protection, energy consumption, and discharge.
+Medium-sized combustion plants must comply with the Decree's emission standards.

 Regulations on inspection and maintenance

-If your company has a new combustion plant installed, an accredited assessor or a certified installation company must demonstrate that you do not exceed the emission limits.
-A SCIOS-certified company (pdf) must carry out the inspection and monitor the maintenance.
-SCIOS is the Certification Inspection and Maintenance Combustion Plants Foundation.
-Your combustion plant’s capacity determines the frequency of inspections you need.
+If your company has a new combustion plant installed, an accredited authority or a certified installation company must demonstrate that you do not exceed the emission limits.
+A SCIOS-certified company (in Dutch) must carry out the inspection and monitor the maintenance.
+The capacity of your combustion plant determines the frequency of inspections required.